Aubameyang credits Arteta for keeping him at Arsenal

 Barcelona and Inter were among the elite European clubs linked to the 31-year-old, who conceded he was tempted by a fresh challenge.

-"I was thinking about it to tell you the truth because I had good opportunities as well," he told Sky Sports.
+"I was thinking about it to tell you the truth because I had good opportunities as well," he said.

 "But this feeling to be here - the love from the fans and all the club - I'm not sure that by leaving I will receive the same love, so that's why I'm staying.